LLeiSong/APUpscale/README.md

 The package provides a workable way to upscale huge categorical map using area preserving method.
 It can ensure both the compositional information and landscape characteristics.
 It does the calculation in two ways:

 - If the base map is small enough in terms of machine RAM, it relies on `terra::zonal` 'to summarise cells.
 - If the base map is way large than machine RAM, it will cut the base map into chunks.
-And for each chunk, it loops on each cell of target map in parallel to summarise cells.
+And for each chunk, it converts rasters to matrix and do grouping aggregation taking advantage of both base R and package `collapse`.
+In order to avoid RAM crash, it uses a conservative way to deal with RAM.

 *NOTE:* For a moderate size map, it might be less efficient.
-And you can try the original package [resample](https://github.com/mikejohnson51/resample).
+And if the base map is large and the upscale factor is small (e.g. upscaling 4m to 30m), it might be very slow but still workable.

 ## Installation
 You can install the development version from GitHub with: